bobbiejwilson/wd_s/README.md

 #### Clone

-**You'll need to clone recursive this repo, not download the zip!** (It includes ubmodules and they won't be included in the zip)
+**You'll need to clone recursive this repo, not download the zip!** (It includes submodules and they won't be included in the zip)

 * Via command line / Terminal: